crodrigoturner/blog/content/about.md

 Built with Eleventy and deployed on Netlify.

 The font is *IBM Plex sans* served by Google Fonts.
+Icons are served by Fontawesome.

 Inspired by [Melanie Richards](https://melanie-richards.com/), [Andrew Conner](https://andrewconner.com/), [Chris Glass](https://chrisglass.com/) and [V.H.
 Belvadi](https://vhbelvadi.com/)